b97jre/RNAseqcourse/Labs/mapping_reads.md

 The most commonly used tool for converting from SAM to BAM is [Samtools](http://www.htslib.org/doc/samtools.html) (follow the link for more information about Samtools).

-To load the Samtools module on Uppmax, execute:

-    module load bioinfo-tools
-    module load samtools

 The Samtools command to convert from SAM to BAM is: